JamesYFC/SUSMachine/README.md

 ### Automatic

-Automatic transitions are functions that run on a specified update loop (`Update`, `FixedUpdate` or `LateUpdate`) before any behaviour actions trigger, checking for if the state machine should automatically switch to another state.
+Automatic transitions are functions that run on a specified update loop (`Update`, `FixedUpdate` or `LateUpdate`) after behaviour actions trigger, checking for if the state machine should automatically switch to another state.

 You can setup as many automatic transitions as you want on a specific state behaviour.